 - Resort-wide charging privileges with your room key.

-- Complimentary scheduled transportation to Wet ‘n Wild, SeaWorld, and Aquatica.
+- Complimentary scheduled transportation to SeaWorld and Aquatica.

 - Access to the other amenities at Universal’s other on-site hotels, including the pool areas (this may change, so please verify when you make your reservations).

-And, of course, guests staying at Cabana Bay will have the opportunity to relax at what will most certainly be Orlando’s swankiest resort!
+And, of course, guests staying at Cabana Bay will have the opportunity to relax at what is arguably Universal’s most fun resort!

 Oh, are you wondering about parking?
-Yes, Cabana Bay guests will have to deal with the biggest complaint about all of Universal’s on-site hotels: the per night self-parking fee.
-At Cabana Bay, it costs overnight guests $12.00 (raised from $10 on February 16, 2015) per night to park a car (paid at time of check-in).
-For daytime guests, parking is $8.00 for up to 30 minutes, $20.00 up to 24 hours.
+Yes, Cabana Bay guests will have to deal with the biggest complaint about all of Universal’s on-site hotels: the per-night self-parking fee.
+At Cabana, it costs overnight guests $12.00 per night to park a car (paid at time of check-in).
+For daytime guests, parking is $8.00 for up to 30 minutes, and $20.00 up to 24 hours.

 Universal Orlando’s on-site hotels – 2017 and ’18 seasonal rates